Read Our Employee Interview

 1. In reviewing your bio, Carol, there are so many different places we can begin.
 At the Center for Research and Professional Development at Michigan State, for example, you co-authored two training curricula, ’National Training Curriculum for Educators of Youth in Confinement’ and the ‘Detention Careworker Training Curriculum, 3rd Edition’.
 Tell us how the research and efforts you put into the curricula, helped you going forward?

-“It helped to refocus my efforts.
-Up to that point, I was a practitioner in the facilities so when I moved to Michigan State, my focus changed to developing staff.
-It was a hard transition because I had done the work with youth for such a long time.”
-But it also recharged my efforts, as it provided me with the opportunity and challenges I always enjoy.”
+“These two projects as well as all my work at CRPD helped me to refocus my career focus.
+Up to that point, I had been a practitioner in the facilities, so when I moved to Michigan State, my focus shifted to developing staff.
+It was a hard transition because I had done the work with youth for such a long time, and I have such a passion for these youth.
+But it also recharged my efforts, as it provided me with the opportunity and challenges I continue to enjoy.”

 2. You’ve had an extensive and impactful career in juvenile justice.
 Is there one job that really stands out to you?